October Birthstones: Opal and Tourmaline

 The Mythology and Symbolism of Opal and Tourmaline

-particularly the nervous system, blood, and lymphs.
+particulary the nervous system, blood, and lymphs.
 It is also supposed to inspire creativity and was used extensively as a talisman by artists and writers.

 Green Opal Birthstone

-The Physical Properties of Opal and Tourmaline
+Physical Properties of Both Opal and Tourmaline

-Opal and Tourmaline in Jewelry Design
+The Use of Opal and Tourmaline to Design Jewelry

-Conclusion: The Lasting Appeal of Opal and Tourmaline
+Conclusion: Enduring Promise of Opal and Tourmaline